Ed Berger: Awards and legacy

-In addition to his two Grammy Awards and the ARSC award for Best Research in Recorded Jazz Music, Berger also received the Rutgers University President's Award for Excellence in Administration (1990), the Rutgers University Administrative Merit Award (1988, 1989, 1993, 1994,1999), and the New Jersey Jazz Society Award honoring his lifetime of contributions to the music (2008).
+In addition to his two Grammy Awards and the ARSC award for Best Research in Recorded Jazz Music, Berger also received the Rutgers University President's Award for Excellence in Administration (1990), the Rutgers University Administrative Merit Award (1988, 1989, 1993, 1994, 1999), and the New Jersey Jazz Society Award honoring his lifetime of contributions to the music (2008).

 Despite his many awards and accolades, Berger was regularly noted by friends and colleagues for his humility, modesty, and lack of interest in being in the spotlight.
 While his photographic portraits were treasured by those subjects he captured, he regularly donated his photographic services for organizations including the Jazz House Kids in Montclair, NJ, and the Global Communities of Support, which assisted individuals with autism and other developmental disabilities.
 Ed was devoted to his two nephews, whom he helped raise, and was a legendary pick-up basketball player for over five decades and countless injuries.

 As Benny Carter put it, “Ed's quite unassuming, and he doesn't give you the feeling of his own importance.
 And I feel he's quite unaware of that, but he should not be because he's a very important man, and he is certainly an important person in my life, as was his father.
 He's my right arm.
 Hilma and I both love him very much.”

-Berger passed away at his home in Princeton, New Jersey on January 22, 2017.
+Berger died at his home in Princeton, New Jersey on January 22, 2017.